smcalilly/smcalilly.github.io/_posts/2022-04-12-nature-writing-bass-pro-shops.markdown

 They brought alligators into this motherfucking building and they live here!
 Trapped in a glass cage
 Carted them in with tanks and dropped them into the water
-They sit under the heat lamps and we watch them swim around
+They sit under the heat lamps and we watch one swim around
-Simulacrum or whatever this is